The Important Role of Mental Health in Glaucoma

 Shan Lin, MD

-Shan Lin, MD is a glaucoma specialist at the Glaucoma Center of San Francisco.
+Shan Lin, MD is a glaucoma specialist at the Glaucoma Center of San Francisco and co-Director of Research at the Glaucoma Research and Education Group.
 Dr. Lin specializes in glaucoma and cataract surgery.
 His areas of research include new medications and surgeries for treating glaucoma.